Ethnic Chinese in Russia: Soviet Russia

 In the late 1920s and the early 1930s, the Soviet Chinese people, like most sizable ethnic groups in the early USSR, had a writing system based on the Latin alphabet developed for them; it was used to publish a number of periodicals.
 A separate, different, Latin-based writing system was simultaneously developed for the Dungans, who were already considered a separate ethnic group.
 This was accompanied by a broader campaign to raise literacy among Chinese workers, estimated at just one-third in 1923.
 By the 1930s, there were ten state elementary schools, one vocational secondary school, one college, and two evening schools using Chinese as their medium of instruction.

 However, many Chinese migrant workers were repatriated to China in 1936.
 Those Chinese who remained in the Russian Far East were deported to other areas of Russia in 1937 for fear that their communities could be infiltrated by Japanese spies.
 Roughly 11,000 Chinese were arrested beginning that year, with 8,000 forced to resettle in the north of Russia.

-Also starting from the time of Russia's 1917 October Revolution and continuing up until the 1950s-1960s Sino-Soviet split, many aspiring Chinese Communists went to study in Moscow, including Liu Shaoqi, future President of the People's Republic of China, and Chiang Ching-kuo, the son of Chiang Kai-shek.
+Also starting from the time of Russia's 1917 October Revolution and continuing up until the 1950s-1960s Sino-Soviet split, many aspiring Chinese Communists went to study in Moscow, including Liu Shaoqi, future President of China, and Chiang Ching-kuo, the son of Chiang Kai-shek.
 There was a great deal of factional infighting among them.
 From 1950 until 1965, roughly 9,000 Chinese students went to the Soviet Union for further studies; all but a few hundred eventually returned to China, though they often faced persecution from the Anti-Rightist Movement as a result of their foreign connections.

 The most recent wave of immigration traces its origin back to 1982, when Hu Yaobang visited Harbin and approved the resumption of cross-border trade; immigration remained sluggish until 1988, when China and the Soviet Union signed a visa-free tourism agreement.
 However, the Russian government terminated the visa-free travel agreement just six years later.